-Be sure to design a staircase that promotes a feeling of quality and stability, and factoring in elements that match the scale and quality of the rest of the home.
-If you are going to simplify the balisters, reinforce the construction and design with a modified hand-rail design or thicker custom treads, that can provide an added touch of luxury and personalization.
+Be sure to design a staircase that promotes a feeling of quality and stability, and factor in elements that match the scale and quality of the rest of the home.
+If you are going to simplify the balusters, reinforce the construction and design with a modified hand-rail design or thicker custom treads that can provide an added touch of luxury and personalization.

-A well installed handscraped or distressed floor is one of the best ways to give a space depth and contour and further personalize the look of your new wood flooring.
-The hand-scraping method you chose for your floor doesn’t have to stop when it comes to the stair treads.
+A well installed hand-scraped or distressed floor is one of the best ways to give a space depth and contour and further personalize the look of your new wood flooring.
+The hand-scraping method you choose for your floor doesn’t have to stop when it comes to the stair treads.

-Depending on your comfort level with the safety of a hand-scraped stair treads, competent stair manufacturers and installers can distress and embellish stair treads, newels and balusters so that the design flows between the hardwood floors and wood stair treads.
+Depending on your comfort level with the safety of hand-scraped stair treads, competent stair manufacturers and installers can distress and embellish stair treads, newels and balusters so that the design is unified and flows between them.
 Depending on your wood flooring manufacturer, you can order stair treads to match the flooring you have chosen, and hand-scrape them on site before or after installation.
-I strongly encourage designers to view samples of all pieces before installation to ensure they align.
+Designers should be encouraged to view samples of all pieces before installation to ensure they align.